Thessaloniki railway station: Thessaloniki new railway station

 The architectural tender for the new railway station, to replace the now outdated Old Thessaloniki railway station was announced in 1935 construction began 26 October 1937 following an international architectural design competition that was carried out at the time and won by German architect Hans Kleinschmidt, a notable runner-up was Nikolaos Mitsakis.
 Kleinschmidt's complete designs were never realised as they were later changed by other architects, but formed the base for what the station would later become.
 The main concrete shell of the building was completed before the Second World War, but construction was halted when Greece entered the war.
 Although the building was bombed throughout the early 1940s, it did not sustain heavy damage.

 Following the war, the station saw no development for over 20 years; however, the station began to operate in a substandard manner, while the old station continued to function as the city's railway terminus.
 In 1958, the project was restarted, headed by Greek architects Molfesi and Papagianni, who made changes to the original design by Kleinschmidt, with a more modernist style.
 The project was finally completed in New Objectivity style, handed over to the Ministry of Public Works three years later, and Inaugurated on 12 June 1961, On its completion the station, occupied an area of 90 acres, making it one of the largest railway stations in the Balkans.

 Electrification was installed in the 1990s with the assistance of the Romanian Railways, and in 1998 the first electric services started to Gevgelija using a leased CFR Class 41 locomotive of the Brașov depot.

+GAIAOSE

 In 2001 the infrastructure element of OSE was created, known as GAIAOSE; it would henceforth be responsible for the maintenance of stations, bridges and other elements of the network, as well as the leasing and the sale of railway assists.
 In 2003, OSE launched "Proastiakos SA", as a subsidiary to serve the operation of the suburban network in the urban complex of Athens during the 2004 Olympic Games.
 In 2005, TrainOSE was created as a brand within OSE to concentrate on rail services and passenger interface.